BigDataRepublic/argo-dataflow-session/README.md

 Using this information, take a look at the input data using the kafka tools available mentioned above.

-Execute the steps below,
+Now try to implement the steps below, either using the [python dsl](https://pypi.org/project/argo-dataflow/), or simply add to the `kickerscore_pipeline.yaml` and apply it with:
 ```bash
 kubectl apply -f argo_yamls/kickerscore_pipeline.yaml
 ```

 #### Step 1:
-Implement something that makes sure that only valid teams pass, that means to exclude invalid and cheaters
+Implement something that makes sure that only valid teams pass, that means to exclude invalid teams and cheaters.

 Events to expect on `kicker_results` topic are:
 ```json lines